 1. Very Competitive Pricing

-The Free Federal Edition is available to any filer who qualifies to use Form 1040EZ, and the two higher-priced versions are fairly cheap as well: $24.95 (regularly $39.95) for Deluxe and $34.95 (regularly $49.95) for Premium.
-That’s about half the cost of comparable plans from H&R Block, and as little as one-third the cost of comparable plans from TurboTax.
+The Free Federal Edition is available to filers with straightforward tax situations that don’t require additional schedules.
+And the two higher-priced versions are relatively cheap as well: $19.49 (regularly $24.99) for Deluxe Plus and $34.49 (regularly $45.99) for Premium.
+That’s about half the cost of comparable plans from H&R Block and as little as one-third the cost of comparable plans from TurboTax.

 2. Simple, No-Frills Approach

-If you know which forms and schedules you need to fill out (and how to complete them), you’re likely to complete your E-file.com return much more quickly than an identical return prepared on TurboTax and TaxAct, both of which are significantly more labor-intensive.
+If you know which tax forms and schedules you need to fill out (and how to complete them), you’re likely to complete your E-file.com tax return much more quickly than an identical return prepared on TurboTax or TaxAct, both of which are significantly more labor-intensive.